SagarW20/SagarW20/README.md

 - 👋 Hi, I’m @SagarW20
 - 👀 I’m interested in coding, problem solving and building projects
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and java.
 - 💞️ I’m looking to collaborate on projects using python
 - 📫 How to reach me LinkedIn (https://www.linkedin.com/in/sagar-wagh-542233183/)